k00l-beanz/k00l-beanz/ctf/pwn.college/reverse-engineering/Yan85_Specs.md

 #### a, b, c

-These are general-purpose registers, and they are also used as arguments for several functions.
+These are general-purpose registers, which are also used to pass arguments for several functions.

-For example, sys_open stores an offset in the 'a' register, which represents the distance from the start of the Memory Segment where the file path is located.
-The 'b' register stores the flags of the file being opened.
+For instance, the `sys_open` function stores an offset in the 'a' register, representing the distance from the start of the memory segment where the file path is located.
+The 'b' register holds the flags for the file being opened.
 The specific registers used for each function will be outlined below.

 #### d

 The 'd' register is typically used to hold the return status code for function calls.

-Continuing with the sys_open example, if the file is successfully opened, a file descriptor will be returned.
-If unsuccessful, -1 will be returned instead.
+Continuing with the `sys_open` example, if the file is successfully opened, a file descriptor is returned.
+If the operation fails, -1 is returned instead.

 #### s

+The 's' register represents the stack counter.
+It tracks the number of bytes in the stack, incrementing when a value is pushed onto the stack and decrementing when a value is popped off.
+By observing which register is updated after a call to `interpret_stk`, you can identify which register corresponds to the 's' register.

 #### i

+The 'i' register represents the instruction counter, which tracks the current instruction being executed in memory.
+The instruction counter increments with each iteration of the `interpret_instruction` loop.
+However, it is possible to modify the counter to skip ahead by more than one, such as when jumping to other instructions in the Code Segment.

 #### f

+TODO

 ### Functions